| 4 minutes read | Level: Intermediate | Last Updated: October 2025 |

 WhatsApp interface does not enable providing a calendar menu to select and enter dates.
 In order to accomplish collection of cleaner date format, following custom expression can be used:

-To capture the date in DD/MM/YYYY format(Validating date input using Split By
+To capture the date in DD/MM/YYYY format(Validating date input using Split By or Wait for Response)

 - Use